 Photography also plays a key role in this history of displacement: photographs were among the few possessions my family was able to take with them when they fled the Russian occupation.
 Photographs documented a home and a country that most Baltic refugees, including my parents, thought they would never see again.
 I was raised on these visual memories, and the accompanying stories of a “homeland” that remained distant and inaccessible — until the unimaginable happened in 1991, when the Baltic states regained their freedom.

 Complicated by this family history, my definition of home constantly oscillates between past and present.
 “Migrants” began with photographs I took in the three locations I have called home in the past eight years: the New York metro area, rural Pennsylvania, and Chicago.
-Taken with digital camera, camera phone, and point and shoot, each image is a visual sketch of the genius loci of the landscape at a particular moment in my history.
+Each image is a visual sketch of the genius loci of the landscape at a particular moment in my history.
 I cut and reassemble the images in sets of three, creating hybrid structures that reinterpret and reinvent architecture, disrupting space, light, and direction.
 At the same time, because the triangle is the simplest stable two-dimensional form, anchoring each piece in three geographical points creates a stability that acts as counterweight to the sense of dislocation.
 “Migrants” turns an analytical gaze on the architecture of my past and present while offering a personal reflection on the nature of home.